medik8s/node-maintenance-operator/README.md

 `phase` is the representation of the maintenance progress and can hold a string value of: Running|Succeeded.
 The phase is updated for each processing attempt on the CR.

-`totalPods` is the total number of all pods on the node from the start.
+`totalPods` is the total number of pods, before the node entered maintenance mode.

 ## Debug
 ### Collecting cluster data with must-gather